 - Correct minor teeth alignment issues

-- Fix tooth discolouration and appearance of worn out teeth
+- Fix tooth discolouration and the appearance of worn-out teeth

 - Can stain from smoking, eating intensely coloured foods, and drinking dark beverages